• Skip to primary navigation

 Add to pan and water bath.

-Bake for 60-70 minutes or until a meat thermometer reads 165º.
+Bake for an hour or until a meat thermometer reads 165º.
 The top should be brown, and the juices should be coming up around the sides of the meat.
 Let it cool in the pan for at least 10 minutes, then remove it and let it cool enough to slice.

 Step Four: Make Sauce